jakubito/spotify-release-list/README.md

 ## Features

 - Display releases day by day - you won't miss a thing!
-- Filter by text search, date range and/or group type
+- Filter by text search, date range and group type
 - Export to playlists
 - Installable progressive web application (PWA) with fullscreen and offline support
 - All application data stored locally on your device